nickg/nvc/README.md

     $ nvc -e my_tb
     $ nvc -r my_tb

+Or more succinctly, as a single command:

+    $ nvc -a my_design.vhd my_tb.vhd -e my_tb -r

 The full manual can be read after installing NVC using `man nvc` or [online](nvc.1.md).